 The Library file text box displays the library object file that will be used.
-A library object file is automatically chosen depending on some of your settings, see the IAR C/C++ Compiler Reference Guide.
+A library object file is automatically chosen depending on some of your settings, see the compiler documentation.

 If you have chosen Custom library in the Library drop-down list, you must specify your own library object file.